The Future of Bitcoin & Cryptocurrency: 2023 and Beyond

 Another important trend of 2023 expected to impact the entire cryptocurrency industry is the tightening of crypto regulation around the world.
 For example, in Europe, it is planned to introduce MiCA - Markets in Crypto-Assets regulation memorandum.
 It will establish a single approach to the regulation of all cryptocurrency projects in the EU.
 Similar policies are likely to be adopted in other jurisdictions.

 It is also worth considering the "halving" factor.
 Due to the cyclical nature of halving, every four years Bitcoin sets a new price record and then pulls back by 70-80%.
-The third cycle ended in November 2021, when BTC was trading at $70,000.
-Based on the past cycle data, the rollback to the minimum marks takes 360–410 days.
+The third cycle ended in November 2021, when BTC was trading at a maximum price of $70,000.
+Based on the past cycle data and historical prices, the rollback to the minimum price takes 360–410 days.
 From this, we can conclude that the bearish cycle will end in early 2023.

 Today, cryptocurrency assets are a mandatory part of investment portfolios.
 Blockchain-based projects have entered government programs in dozens of countries.
 Some countries have even adopted BTC as a national currency.
 Thus, despite the turmoil and contrary to the opinion of skeptics, the industry is firmly on its feet and will continue its development in 2023.